ROOTBABU/Slack-Workspace-Image-Uploader/README.md

     npm install
     ```

 3. Configure the script by editing the `config` object in the `index.js` file.
 Replace the `workspaceUrl` with your Slack workspace URL and provide a valid Slack API token in the `token` field.
+You can obtain the token from the API by signing in to your workspace through the browser.

 4. Add the images you want to upload to the `images` directory within the repository.